ropensci-archive/roweb2/content/blog/2020-04-07-bookdown-learnings/index.md

 #### 5. How to deploy a preview of the book for pull requests

-I felt quite strongly about having some sort of CI/CD for the book: having each edit to the source automatically resulting in an updated deployed book is a much smoother -- and lazier -- workflow than having to remember to render the book myself.
+I felt quite strongly about having some sort of CI/CD for the book: having each edit to the source automatically resulting in an updated deployed book is a much smoother -- and lazier -- workflow than having to remember to render the book ourselves.
 We achieved that using [GitHub Actions](https://help.github.com/en/actions), a new CI service by GitHub.
 If you're curious about it, I'd recommend watching [Jim Hester's talk from the RStudio conference earlier this year](https://resources.rstudio.com/rstudio-conf-2020/azure-pipelines-and-github-actions-jim-hester), and having a look at [the exploration book](https://ropenscilabs.github.io/actions_sandbox/) written by participants of the [Oz UnConf 2019](/blog/2020/02/05/ozunconf19/).
 Our GitHub Actions workflows make good use of [Jim's actions and examples](https://github.com/r-lib/actions).